Wonkglorg/Wonkglorg/README.md

 ### Hey!

-I am ***Wonkglorg*** and I code mods and plugins for minecraft in my free time, any project I find could be useful to others will be open for anyone to use!
+I am ***Wonkglorg*** and I code mods and plugins for minecraft in my free time, any project I find could be useful to others will be open source for anyone to use!

 <!--
 **Wonkglorg/Wonkglorg** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.